GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/character-game-feel/index.md

 **Authors and contributors** to this community extension: [VegeTato](https://gd.games/VegeTato).

+!!! warning
+    This is an extension made by a community member — but not reviewed by the GDevelop extension team.
+As such, we can't guarantee it meets all the quality standards of official extensions.
+In case of doubt, contact the author to know more about what the extension does or inspect its content before using it.

 ---

 Add game feel behavior to your platformer character object to get the animations: